RileyLadd/314Proj3/README.md

 # 314Proj3

-Source code for our team's 314 Project 3: the Old File System.
+Source code for our team's 314 Project 3: The Old File System.

 Team members: